 . . .

-(Note: the online version of the story has the date June 17, 2021, and has the title “He Warned Apple About the Risks in China.
-Then They Became Reality.”)
+(Note: the online version of the commentary has the date August 22, 2022, and has the same title as the print version.)